w3f/polkadot-wiki/docs/general/constants-variables.md

 #### Period per Slot Auction

 The number of period per slot auction on Kusama is <RPC network="kusama" path="consts.auctions.leasePeriodsPerSlot" defaultValue={8}/>.

+#### Proxy Deposits

+The creation of proxies on Kusama requires a **proxy deposit base** of <RPC network="kusama" path="consts.proxy.proxyDepositBase" defaultValue={666933332400} filter="humanReadable"/> and a **proxy deposit factor** of <RPC network="kusama" path="consts.proxy.proxyDepositFactor" defaultValue={1099998900} filter="humanReadable"/> that is multiplied by the number of proxies under the same proxied account.

+In case of time-delayed proxies, there is an **announcement deposit base** of <RPC network="kusama" path="consts.proxy.announcementDepositBase" defaultValue={666933332400} filter="humanReadable"/> for announcing a call and an announcement deposit factor of <RPC network="kusama" path="consts.proxy.announcementDepositFactor" defaultValue={2199997800} filter="humanReadable"/> for each proxy call.

 #### Total Issuance